 Deviled eggs are a staple for so many holidays and parties.
 My mom often makes them for family events, Christmas, Easter, the 4th of July, and most recently for Father’s Day!
 There is pretty much no occasion where deviled eggs aren’t a welcome site on the table!
 They are classic finger foods that everyone reaches for!

 Lets face it, the classic recipe is just that.. a classic!
-No one can argue with the mixture of mayo, yellow mustard and a dash of paprika, it is delicious!
+No one can argue with the recipe for Easy Deviled Eggs a classic mixture of mayo, yellow mustard and a dash of paprika, it is delicious!
 But if you’re like me you enjoy putting a twist on a classic, coming up with a new flavor combination that is equally delicious and adds a little something different to your party or picnic.
 These healthy deviled eggs that are an easy appetizer recipe to serve at any holiday gathering!

 That is why I love this hummus deviled eggs recipe!
 I am a huge fan of hummus so combining it with deviled eggs is kind of a no brainer!
 It adds a little zing to the mashed egg yolks, and makes them creamy without the addition of mayonnaise.
 I know some people who HATE mayo so this recipe is perfect for them!
 In this recipe the creamy hummus takes the place of the mayo and helps create a delicious light and fluffy filling that everyone loves!